 Excel VBA Write Text File

-In most of the corporate companies, once the report is finalized, they look to upload the report to the database.
-To upload to the database, they use the “Text Files” format to update the database.
-We usually copy the data from excel and paste to a text file.
-The reason why we rely on text files because those are very easy to work with because of their lightweight and simpler ways.
-By using VBA coding, we can automate the task of copying data from excel file to text file.
-In this article, we will show you how to copy or write data from an excel file to text file using VBA Code.
+In most corporate companies, once finalizing the report, they look to upload the report to the database.
+They use the "Text Files" format to update the database to upload to the database.
+We usually copy the data from Excel and paste it into a text file.
+We rely on text files because they are very easy to work with because of their lightweight and simpler ways.
+By using VBA coding, we can automate the task of copying data from an Excel file to a text file.
+This article will show you how to copy or write data from an Excel file to a text file using VBA code.

 How to Write Data to Text Files using VBA?

-Writing data from excel to text is complex coding and requires very good knowledge of VBA coding.
-Follow the below steps to write the VBA code to copy data from excel to a text file.
+Writing data from Excel to text is complex and requires very good knowledge of VBA coding.
+Follow the below steps to write the VBA code to copy data from Excel to a text file.

-Before I show you the way to write the code, let me explain how to open the text file by using an open statement.
+Before we show you how to write the code, let me explain how to open the text file using an open statement.

 Syntax of Open Text File